 ^Early access to direct deposit funds depends on the timing of the submission of the payment file from the payer.
 We generally make these funds available on the day the payment file is received, which may be up to 2 days earlier than the scheduled payment date.

-4. Direct deposit may be available up to 2 days in advance, but depends on when your employer sends paycheck data.
+6. Direct Deposit is required.
+Funds may be available up to 2 days in advance, depending on when your employer sends paycheck data.